zinx28/FortServer/README.md

 - /who (this command only works if the user has a role, let's say moderator.. ig)

 ## HTTP
-- Just build on Release or Debug
+- Just build on Release

 ## HTTPS
 - First, go to [FortBackend/src/resources/certificates](https://github.com/zinx28/FortBackend/tree/main/FortBackend/src/Resources/Certificates)
 - Remove .temp from the file then replace it with your .pfx (If you have cert and the key just look up how to make it a pfx)
-- Before you run the project, make sure you change the build type from (Debug or Release) to HTTPS
+- Before you run the project, make sure you change the build type from (Release) to HTTPS

 ## Added/Not Added
+- MCP [!]
-- MCP (Season 10 login is skunked.. i will need to look at this) [!]
+- OAUTH (Season 10 login is skunked.. i will need to look at this + login issues on older seasons - like season 4) [!]
 - Timeline [+]
 - Cloudstorage, ClientSaving [+]
 - 24/7 Shop (WIP - could be so random, items in wrong places) [!]